 The helicopter is 7.76m long and 3m wide and has an overall height of 2.88m.
 It has five main rotor blades and two tail rotor blades.
 The main rotor diameter is 8.38m, while the tail rotor diameter is 1.55m.
 The helicopter has an empty weight of 885kg, maximum internal gross weight of 1,520kg and maximum take-off gross weight of 1,701kg.
 It can carry an increased useful load of 816kg to operate with additional range and endurance.

-A Heavy Machine Gun Pod (HMP-400) developed by FN Herstal is mounted in a 14in NATO standard bomb rack of the helicopter.
+A Heavy Machine Gun Pod (HMP-400) developed by FN Herstal is mounted in a 14in Nato standard bomb rack on the helicopter.
 It features a 12.7mm FN M3P machine gun with a rate of fire of around 1,100 rounds per minute.
 The helicopter is also equipped with a Rocket Machine Gun Pod (RMP), which is effective against both guided and unguided rockets.
-The RMP combines 12.7mm FN M3P machine gun and Nato Standard 70mm three-tube rocket launcher into a single weapons mount.
+The RMP combines a 12.7mm FN M3P machine gun and Nato Standard 70mm three-tube rocket launcher into a single weapons mount.
 The machine gun can store up to 250 cartridges.

 The helicopter is fitted with Dillon Aero’s 7.62mm M134D-H (Hybrid) mini Gatling gun that can store up to 3,000 rounds of ammo magazine.
-It also features Arnold Defense M260 seven-shot rocket pod.
+It also features an Arnold Defense M260 seven-shot rocket pod.

 The helicopter is also configured with a lightweight Mace Extended Range Weapons Wing (ER2W) with four-station weapons mounting structure.
 It can carry more than 1,300lb of weapons and ammunition.